 Quality Time: I heard a great quote from a comedian whose wife considered shoe shopping as “quality time”, but watching football wasn’t.
 He summed it up by saying, “Quality time means that we’re doing what she wants.”
 Too many relationships are one-dimensional, defined and timed by one person not both.
 Brands are no different.
 While a consistent brand message is important, it needs to be delivered in a way that understands the customer’s perspective, the customer’s purchase cycle.
 To really engage customers, we need to create dialogue that is interesting to both parties.
 Brands can’t just talk about their products, they have to listen and respond to their customers’ needs.

 My husband, my kids and my co-workers will be the first to tell you that I don’t have this relationship thing figured out.
-But, these basics can give us all a few reminders on how to make smart decisions about building customer relationships.
+A customer relationship marketing strategy is best when it borrows from these personal relationship concepts.
+These basics can give us all a few reminders on how to make smart decisions about building customer relationships.
 For me, I’ll try to keep them in mind the next time I want to suggest a family walk with the dogs, where I am always surprised to find that no one else considers this “quality time” or the least bit interesting.